 This is well-put, well-written and well copy-edited (hi Katai!)
 Let’s all titty-bump gibblertron next time we see her.

 I am Julie Brister.
 I'm an actor, writer and improv teacher living in Los Angeles.
-I'm currently writing a novel.
+I'm writing a novel.

 I dislike d-bags, j-holes and flip flops.